thoughtspot/thoughtspot.github.io/_admin/loading/upload-sql-script.md

     ![Write TQL]({{ site.baseurl }}/images/upload-schema-write-tql.png "Write TQL")

 5. After you select **Write TQL**, you enter the SQL editor.
 You can write your script for schema and relationship creation in this editor.

+    {% include note.html content="You cannot copy and paste an existing SQL script into the SQL editor." %}

     When you finish writing a line, click the + icon to insert a new line below.